cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 | http://example.com/LL/genelach_h_n-enechglais.trig#Baeth-50d79733      | "Baeth" |

-To create a more interesting query, let us ask who are the children of idiots?
+To create a more interesting query, let us ask who are the children of Báeth?
 To do this a new concept will need to be introduced: the [blank node](https://www.w3.org/TR/rdf11-concepts/#section-blank-nodes).
 Blank nodes are URLs which have no subject or in terms of IrishGen,